 All students taking a clinical Nursing course must fulfill the college health requirements.
 The Medical History and Health Evaluation Form, giving specific requirements, is available from the college health service.
 In addition, students must undergo drug testing as part of their health clearance.
 If a student is denied clinical placement due to the results of a drug screening, he or she will not be able to continue in the program.

-Students taking clinical nursing courses are required to have liability insurance.
+Students taking clinical nursing courses are required to have malpractice insurance.

-All students enrolled in clinical courses must provide evidence of American Heart Association CPR Certification (BLS-C Health Care Provider).
+All students enrolled in clinical courses must provide evidence of American Heart Association BLS certification.

 All students must wear the school uniform in the clinical setting.
 These are purchased by the student.

-In accordance with the policies underlying Section 504 of the Rehabilitation Act of 1973, the American with Disabilities Act (ADA) of 1990, the ADA Amended Acts (ADAA) of 2010 and County College of Morris policy, no qualified individual with a disability shall, solely on the basis of that disability, be excluded from participation to County College of Morris programs or activities.
+In accordance with the policies underlying Section 504 of the Rehabilitation Act of 1973, the American with Disabilities Act (ADA) of 1990, the ADA Amended Acts (ADAA) of 2008 and County College of Morris policy, no qualified individual with a disability shall, solely based on that disability, be excluded from participation to County College of Morris programs or activities.
 Upon admission, a candidate who discloses a disability may be asked to provide documentation of that disability.
-The Department of Nursing at the County College of Morris will provide reasonable accommodations to a qualified individual with a disability through support of Disability Services.
+The Department of Nursing at the County College of Morris will provide reasonable accommodations to a qualified individual with a disability through support of the Office of Accessibility Services.
 County College of Morris is not required to provide academic adjustments that would lower academic standards, fundamentally alter the nature of the program or impose an undue burden on the college.
-Students can provide appropriate documentation to Disability Services directly to qualify for reasonable accommodations.
-Student should contact Disability Services at 973-328-5284 or email@example.com.
+Students can provide appropriate documentation to the Office of Accessibility Services directly to qualify for reasonable accommodations.
+Students should contact the Office of Accessibility Services at 973-328-5284 or email@example.com.
 Students should not submit documentation to any other program administrator for review.
-Reasonable accommodations for the academic environment and the clinical environment are administered through two separate and distinct processes in collaboration with Disability Services, the Nursing Department and the individual student.
+Reasonable accommodations for the academic environment and the clinical environment are administered through two separate and distinct processes in collaboration with the Office of Accessibility Services, the Nursing Department, and the individual student.

-The goal of the Department of Nursing at the County College of Morris is to prepare students to think critically and practice nursing competently and compassionately in rapidly changing medical practice environments.
+The goal of the Department of Nursing at the County College of Morris is to prepare students to think critically and practice nursing competently and compassionately in any environment where individuals, families, and communities need care, information, or advocacy.
 All efforts are designed to build relevant nursing knowledge, ensure patient safety, foster professional integrity, and ultimately improve the health outcomes of patients, families, and communities across the continuum of care.
 To achieve these goals, certain functional abilities (technical standards) are essential for the delivery of safe, effective nursing care during clinical training activities and in broad entry-level practice upon graduation.
-Therefore, it has been determined that these are required for acceptance into, progression through, and graduation from the nursing program.
+Therefore, it has been determined that these are required for acceptance into, progression through, and graduation from the Nursing Program.
 Students are expected to request reasonable accommodations prior to beginning the professional (clinical) portion of the program.
-Successful completion of skills testing and all clinical experiences is required to graduate from Nursing Program at the County College of Morris.
+Successful completion of skills testing, and all clinical experiences is required to graduate from Nursing Program at the County College of Morris.

 An individual must meet, with or without reasonable accommodation, the following technical standards: